HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/production/configparam.md

       Example:

-      When you don't take advantage of the [Prometheus](https://prometheus.io/) formatted runtime metrics by using a metric server (e.g. [Grafana] (https://grafana.com/)), you can and should disable KEEP's metrics endpoint.
+      When you don't take advantage of the [Prometheus](https://prometheus.io/) formatted runtime metrics by using a metric server (e.g. [Grafana](https://grafana.com/) ), you can and should disable KEEP's metrics endpoint.

     ```json